 Ethereum and the Introduction of Tokens and Blockchain Apps

 On July 30th 2015, The Ethereum network was launched.
 Currently the second crypto asset in terms of market capitalization, it brought smart contracts and eventually decentralized finance to the cryptocurrency world.
 These allow the Ethereum blockchain to run an entire ecosystem on its blockchain while also hosting its own native currency: Ether (ETH).
 The smallest unit of Ether is also known as a Wei (0.000,000,000,000,000,001 ETH).
-If you want to know more about Ethereum, here is an article which explains everything you need to know about the second-largest cryptocurrency.
+If you want to know more about Ethereum, here is an article that explains everything you need to know about Ethereum, the second-largest cryptocurrency.

 Cryptocurrencies that don’t have their own dedicated blockchain, but use the blockchain of another crypto asset are known as tokens.
 The ones that are on the Ethereum network are called ERC-20 tokens.
-The first-ever ERC token launched back in 2015.
+The first-ever ERC token was launched back in 2015.
 That was the crypto asset known as Augur.
 Since that day, a plethora of tokens have been created on the Ethereum blockchain.
 There are currently more than 200,000 ERC tokens, which means that there is a huge cryptocurrency ecosystem running on a single blockchain.

 In fact, it is easy to see how cryptocurrencies are slowly but surely becoming global.
 The rising trend around crypto has led to more and more acceptance and use cases.
 Today, even the creation of a Central Bank Digital Currency (CBDC) is in progress and major companies show an increasing interest in blockchain and cryptocurrencies by investing into them.
 Obviously, those types of events will fuel a fast expansion of the market.